-These simple arts and crafts activities are simple and are quick low prep set up after school or whenever you need them.
-A FREE printable is available, too, for easy reference.
+Here are arts and crafts activities that are easy and simple to set up for after school or whenever needed.
+Download your FREE printable for easy reference!

-And since I think we can all use ideas and reminders, here’s the list (make sure to grab the printable as well as an easy reference!):
+And make sure to grab the printable as well as an easy reference!

-The process: Let kids draw for a while then bring out the watercolors to paint over the drawings
+The process: Let kids draw with crayons, then bring out the watercolors to paint over the drawings.

-Variations: Use oil pastels.
-Draw white on white then reveal the mystery drawing by painting over it.
-Paint overleaf crayon rubbings.
+- Draw with white crayons on white paper, then reveal the mystery drawing by painting over it.

 The process: Let kids fold, cut, and decorate paper.

-The process: Let the kids tear or cut the tissue paper into pieces then stick them to the contact paper.
+The process: Either cut the contact paper into squares and tape to the table sticky side up or stick to a paper plate with the center cut out.
+Let kids tear or cut the tissue paper into pieces then stick them to the contact paper.
 Cover with another sheet of contact paper and hang in the window.

 The process: Let kids glue collage items to the cardstock as desired.